ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 Add a new, Key-Value pair with a particular Key and an empty value.-

 ===========================================DIV50==
-RM-Python-config.ini  (the ini file)
+RM-Python-config.ini  (the config file)
-If there are any non-ASCII characters in the ini file then the file must be saved in UTF-8 format, with no byte order mark (BOM).
+If there are any non-ASCII characters in the config file then the file must be saved in UTF-8 format, with no byte order mark (BOM).
-The included sample ini file has an accented ä in the first line comment to force it to be in the correct format.
+The included sample config file has an accented ä in the first line comment to force it to be in the correct format.
 File format is an option in the "Save file" dialog box in NotePad.
 The [END] section is entirely optional.

-ini file path names may be absolute or relative to the current directory.
+config file path names may be absolute or relative to the current directory.

 The MAPPING key takes a multi-line value.
 Each line must be indented with at least one space character.